Text Link

 Binge eating disorder (BED)

-Binge eating disorder is an eating disorder that is more prevalent in the United States than anorexia nervosa or bulimia nervosa.13 BED consists of episodes of eating large amounts of food in a short amount of time, typically under two hours.
+Binge eating disorder is an eating disorder that is more prevalent in the United States than anorexia nervosa or bulimia nervosa.13 This type of eating disorder consists of episodes of eating large amounts of food in a short amount of time, typically under two hours.
 Unlike BN, BED is not followed by compensatory behaviors such as purging behaviors or laxative abuse.
-Binge eating is signified by at least three of the following:13

 • Eating at a more rapid pace than normal.